foundriesio/docs/source/tutorial/installation.rst

 ======================

 Now that you have the necessary :ref:`dependencies
-<tutorial-dependencies>`, set up a development environment on your
+<tutorial-dependencies>`, you can go on to set up a development
-workstation and install the microPlatforms on your devices using these pages.
+environment on your workstation and install the microPlatforms on your devices.

 .. toctree::
    :maxdepth: 2